peterdrysdale/bellbird/README.md

  2. regular testing and compliance against the latest compilers (Developers test against the latest gcc or clang as they become available in Arch or Debian testing),
  3. Autotools or cmake build environment with incremental builds,
- 4. only one load of nitech voices per execution to improve program performance,
- 5. minor performance improvements,
+ 4. minor performance improvements,
- 6. rapid full tree rebuilds.
+ 5. rapid full tree rebuilds.

 In the long tradition of open source, Bellbird "scratched the itch" of one person.
 It is being developed publicly in case others might find it useful and/or other